SparkPost/support-docs/articles/user-guide/subaccounts.md

 **Note**: If you do not have dedicated IPs, you should not set default IP Pools.

 After creating a subaccount, the master account has the option of assigning a default IP Pool to the subaccount.
 All messages injected by the subaccount will then automatically use that IP Pool.
 This means that subaccount transmissions do not need to specify the ip_pool value.
 Subaccounts will receive an error if they attempt to specify an ip_pool value which differs from the assigned default IP pool.
-The assignment of the subaccount's default IP pool can be performed through either the subaccounts UI or subaccounts API endpoint.
+The assignment of the subaccount's default IP pool can be performed through either the subaccounts app or subaccounts API endpoint.

 **Note**: Minimal validation is done against the value set in the IP pool ID key/field.
 If a mismatch error occurs, all attempted messages from that subaccount will be rejected.